Interstate 70 in Utah

 The choice of the route had a significant impact on the character and culture of the Sevier Valley.
 It has also been a motivating factor for environmentalists to create a new national park along the path of the highway to protect scenic areas around the route.
 I-70 from Green River to Grand Junction, Colorado, is part of the Dinosaur Diamond Prehistoric Highway, making I-70 one of the few Interstate Highways to be named a National Scenic Byway.
 Attractions listed by the Federal Highway Administration (FHWA) for the Dinosaur Diamond Prehistoric Highway on or near I-70 include, Arches National Park, Canyonlands National Park, Cleveland-Lloyd Dinosaur Quarry, Goblin Valley State Park, Ruby Canyon, and Westwater Canyon.
-The designation lists several side roads branching from I-70 that lead to dinosaur bones or footprints.
+The designation also lists several side roads branching from I-70 that lead to dinosaur bones, footprints, and native petroglyphs.

 Route description

 I-70 begins at a trumpet interchange with I-15, near Cove Fort.
 It then proceeds east over the Pahvant Range, cresting at Clear Creek Summit with an elevation of 7180 ft.
-The eastern descent from the Pavant range features bridges high above Clear Creek and its side canyons.
+The eastern descent from the Pahvant Range features bridges high above Clear Creek and its side canyons.
 The longest of these bridges is the Fish Creek bridge at 1180 ft long.
 The descent into Clear Creek features a brake check area and runaway truck ramp to aid truckers down the steep slope.
 The freeway then skirts the edge of Fremont Indian State Park and Museum before entering Sevier Valley.

 Sevier Valley

-I-70 serves as the main thoroughfare of the valley, the only area traversed by the freeway in the state with more than a few hundred residents.
+I-70 serves as the main thoroughfare of the valley, the only area traversed by the highway in Utah with more than a few hundred residents.
 Richfield is the largest city along I-70 in the state.
 The highway enters the valley just north of Big Rock Candy Mountain, a mountain named for a song attributed to Harry McClintock.
 The highway proceeds northeast along the western edge of the valley, passing to the west of the communities of the valley, including Joseph, Monroe, Elsinore, and Richfield.
-As I-70 approaches Salina, it cuts across the valley passing to the south of that town.
+As I-70 approaches Salina, it cuts across the valley passing to the south of the town.
 The highway avoids the downtown areas of all of these cities.
 The portion between Richfield and Salina is the busiest, with an annual average daily traffic (AADT) of 11,535 vehicles in 2006.
-In the Sevier Valley, I-70 was built parallel to U.S. Route 89 (US-89); both highways now run concurrently between exit 23 (US-89 south to Marysvale and Panguitch) and exit 56 in Salina.
+In the Sevier Valley, I-70 was built parallel to U.S. Route 89; both highways now run concurrently between exit 23 (US-89 south to Marysvale and Panguitch) and exit 56 in Salina.